“Oh, no, Scruffy, you rowdy rascal, what did you just eat? Bad dog! Spit it out right this instant! No, don’t swallow

 When it comes to home remedies for a dog and its stomach ache, licorice root is fantastic.
 Many cultures around the world use its anti-inflammatory properties.
 Besides, it’s safe for dogs and has great flavor!
 If your furry friend keeps avoiding the dill you gave it, try licorice root.

 Again, use in small amounts.
-Just make sure you’re giving your pup the actual root, not Red Vines.
+Just make sure you’re giving your pup the actual root or specially made dog supplements with licorice.

 Think before you start worrying about what to feed a dog with an upset stomach.
 Is there a plant you use with treats to improve your pup’s breath?
 After all, canines can have a bad case of stinky mouth.